 • What type of campaign you’re creating (e.g., PR, influencer, event, ad)

-Campaign Title & Keywords
+Campaign Title & Creative Pillars

 You’ll be asked to enter: